 Method 1: Ensure that RPC Services Are Running

-The first thing to check if you encounter an RPC server error on your computer is to check if the RPC services are actually running on the background.
+The first thing to check if you encounter an RPC server unavailable error on your computer is to check if the RPC services are running in the background.
 You can follow the steps below to verify if the essential RPC services are running on your computer.

 Step 1.
-On your computer, press on Windows Key + R to open the Run Command Box.
+On your computer, press the Windows Key + R to open the Run Command Box.

 Step 2.
 After that, type services.msc and hit Enter to launch the Windows Services Manager.

 Step 3.
-Lastly, find the following services on the list DCOM Server Process Launcher, Remote Procedure Call (RPC) and RPC Endpoint Mapper and make sure that their status is set to Running.
+Lastly, find the following services on the list DCOM Server Process Launcher, Remote Procedure Call (RPC), and RPC Endpoint Mapper.
+Make sure that their status is set to “Running“.

-Now, if they are running on the background you can proceed to the next method below.
+If they are running in the background you can proceed to the next method.
 However, if their status is not running.
-Right-click on the service and click Start.
+Right-click on the service and click “Start“.

-After that, use your computer normally and observe if the RPC server is unavailable error message would still appear.
+After that, use your computer and see if the error message would still appear.

 Method 2: Check Your Computer Firewall

 The next thing that you can do to troubleshoot this issue is to check the Windows Firewall.
-In some cases, Firewalls can block traffic requests from RPC (Remote Procedure Call) which causes the RPC server is unavailable problem.
+In some cases, Firewalls can block traffic requests from RPC (Remote Procedure Call) which causes the RPC service problem.